Website Manager

 When does the season start and end?

-Practices for Mini Pony, Pony, JV, & Varsity will start the week of July 18 while Flag will start the week of July 25.
-Our first game will be over the weekend of August 28.
-There are 9 games in the regular season.
-Division 1 teams that make the play offs will start play offs in week 11.
-All division 2 teams will have a bowl series game in week 10.
+Practices for Mini Pony, Pony, JV, and Varsity will start the week of July 21st, while Flag will begin the week of July 28th.
+Our first game will take place over the weekend of August 25th.

 What does it cost to participate?